White paper

 Precision Research

 This feature builds on the expansion of the human editorial enhancements by Thomson Reuters that improve and expand the data on which Westlaw operates.
-Where earlier innovations leveraged the classification of cases into the Key Number System, Westlaw Precision also classifies cases by other attributes such as issue outcome, fact pattern, motion type, motion outcome, cause of action, and party type.
+Where earlier innovations leveraged the classification of cases into the Key Number System, Westlaw Precision with CoCounsel also classifies cases by other attributes such as issue outcome, fact pattern, motion type, motion outcome, cause of action, and party type.

 That enhanced data helps users find legally and factually similar cases with unparalleled speed and accuracy.
 Researchers often look for one case that addresses a particular issue, in a particular context, or with a particular outcome.
 They may be looking for a specific party type or fact pattern.
 They may want to identify cases with one distinct cause of action or a precise kind of motion.
 Ideally, they are looking for material facts that match their case.